Friday, 25th June 2021

 While abandoning the stronghold, I remember my conversation with Björke the day before – it already feels like a year ago – in which we discovered that sacred place of “… being contented exactly where we are: nothing is needed, we have everything.
 If I lost this mobile phone now, I would still have everything.
 Even if I lost my life – not that I plan to, but I would still have everything.”

 I walk back to … oh, what’s that path to the left?
 (And there is still daylight, after all!)

 I decide to roam these woodlands further, off the beaten track, feeling irritated by plastic litter all around.
-As I want to turn back to the beaten track, an inconspicuous path leading to the Frauensteinklippe reveals itself.
+As I want to turn back to the beaten track, another inconspicuous path leading to the Frauensteinklippe reveals itself.
 A wooden bear stands guard along the way.
 Here, for the first time in ages, I am feeling genuinely creeped out.
-I’m not sure if I believe in spirits, but along this path I’m sure the spirits are dancing nonetheless while not giving a f*ck about what I believe or not.
+I’m not sure if I believe in spirits, but along this track I’m sure the spirits are dancing while not giving a f*ck about what I believe or not.
 I hasten my footsteps.

 The Frauensteinklippe, a natural formation of dolomitic rock, resembles a human face (mmmm, creepy!) and gives me a Kundalini sneeze as well as imaginary flashes of “seeing” at least one human – I think a woman – having jumped to their death here, stricken by madness and/or despair.
 Or is it just my vivid imagination?

 I decide not to follow their example.
 I bow out and rush back, past creepy passageways, past creepy wooden bear, and now finally back to … wait, what’s that?
 A strange tree!
 Might it talk with me?
 It is called “Schäferbuche“, one of the oldest trees around.
 We hang out for a while.